mahmudhasankhan/question-answering-chatbot/README.md

 ### Run your Chatbot
 1. Run `python ingest.py --file filepath` with your pdf file path to ingest pdf doc chunks ino the Pinecone vectorstore (only needs to be done once).
+You should follow this step only if you have your own knowledge-base prepared in a pdf format.
+Otherwise skip this step.
 2. Start the app by running `python main.py`
 3. Open [localhost:8000](http://localhost:8000) in your browser